Nine outstretched hands stacked in an "all in" gesture.

 Mental Health

-The Mental Health FOI provides a brief description on the prevalence of mental health issues, particularly anxiety and depression.
+The Mental Health workshop provides a brief description on the prevalence of mental health issues, particularly anxiety and depression.
 Participants will also learn about important mental health concepts, such as empathy, anxiety, depression, and suicide.
 Finally, participants will be taught how to approach sensitive mental health issues with regard to students and colleagues.

 Queer Identity & Sexuality